awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 1. For **IAM role**, either choose a role that grants you write access to your chosen S3 bucket, or create a new role\.
    + If you created a role by following the steps in [Providing access to an Amazon S3 bucket using an IAM role](#aurora-export-snapshot.SetupIAMRole), choose that role\.
-   + If you didn't create a role that grants you write access to your chosen S3 bucket, choose **Create a new role** to create the role automatically\.
+   + If you didn't create a role that grants you write access to your chosen S3 bucket, then choose **Create a new role** to create the role automatically\.
 Next, enter a name for the role in **IAM role name**\.

 1. For **AWS KMS key**, enter the ARN for the key to use for encrypting the exported data\.